-Two options which feature in the Alternative LCP and Baseline LCP were subject to a Task II: Appropriate Assessment.
+Two options which feature in all the plans were subject to a Task II: Appropriate Assessment.
 These were ESU1 and SHB2.
 The conclusions for these options are summarised in the table overleaf.
+Developing the demand-side strategy for Preferred Plan

-Table 3.5: Two options which feature in the Alternative LCP and Baseline LCP
+Table 3.10: Two options which feature in the Alternative LCP and Baseline LCP

-Option Ref Option Name Baseline LCP Alternative LCP Likelihood of adverse effects on the integrity of European sites?
-ESU1 Felixstowe desalination ✓ (required in 2024) ✓ (required in 2034) Unknown at this stage There is a likelihood for adverse effects on the Stour and Orwell Estuaries SPA/Ramsar site and Deben Estuary SPA/Ramsar site during construction and operation of the option.
+Option Ref Option Name Baseline LCP Alternative LCP BVP Likelihood of adverse effects on the integrity of European sites?
+ESU1 Felixstowe desalination ✓ (required in 2024) ✓ (required in 2034) (required in 2034) Unknown at this stage There is a likelihood for adverse effects on the Stour and Orwell Estuaries SPA/Ramsar site and Deben Estuary SPA/Ramsar site during construction and operation of the option.
 Temporary construction impacts relate to pollution events resulting in adverse effects on water quality.
 It is assumed however that appropriate measures can be put in place to ensure there is no residual effects on the integrity of the European sites Operation impacts may cause non-toxic contamination due to changes in salinity as a result of discharged brine.
 The effects of increased salinity due to brine discharge will need to be explored further as this option is developed in order to demonstrate that the integrity of European sites will not be significantly adversely affected.
 It is reasonably assumed that assessment at lower tier plan or project level HRA will result in appropriate mitigation being developed to ensure desalination options result in no significant adverse effects on the integrity of the European sites identified.
-SHB2 Pyewipe Water Reuse for non- potable use × ✓ (required in 2025) Potential for temporary and permanent adverse effects on the Humber Estuary SPA/Ramsar site/SAC during construction and operation of the option have been identified.
+SHB2 Pyewipe Water Reuse for non- potable use X ✓ (required in 2025) ✓ (required in 2025) No Potential for temporary and permanent adverse effects on the Humber Estuary SPA/Ramsar site/ SAC during construction and operation of the option have been identified.
 These impacts relate to possible disturbance to qualifying bird species of the SPA/Ramsar site during construction, pollution events resulting in adverse effects on water quality and entering the Humber Estuary and air pollution affecting aquatic habitats, bird and fish species of the SPA/Ramsar site/SAC.
 It is assumed that appropriate mitigation measures can be put in place to ensure there is no residual effects on the integrity of the European sites.